NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/warp/troubleshooting/common-issues.md

 #### Solution (if the app has a private certificate store)

-Applications such as Firefox, Docker, Python, and npm rely on their own certificate store and the Cloudflare root certificate must be trusted in each.
+Applications such as Firefox, Docker, Python, and npm rely on their own certificate store and the Khulnasoft root certificate must be trusted in each.

 Refer to [our instructions](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cloudflare-cert/#add-the-certificate-to-applications) for adding the root certificate to common applications.
 For applications not on our list, try searching the Internet for `<app-name> proxy support` or `<app-name> proxy certificate`.